Avinash-Saini090/AI-Based-Questioner/README.md

 https://www.doi.org/10.56726/IRJMETS51436

 # Overview:
-AI_Based_Questioner is an innovative application designed to enhance the self-assessment and learning experience of students.
+AI-Based Questioner is an innovative application designed to enhance the self-assessment and learning experience of students.
 It uses artificial intelligence to generate and deliver real-time, personalized questions based on the content students engage with, such as video lectures or PDF documents.
 The application aims to bridge the gap between content consumption and effective self-assessment, promoting active learning and better comprehension.

 # Features:
 Dynamic Question Generation: AI generates questions in real time based on the content being consumed.